maRce10/marce10.github.com/_posts/2018-07-04-Issues_spectral_parameters-PCA.md

                              paste0(0, est$class.sp), est$class.sp)
 {% endhighlight %}

-The classification can be visually assessed using a 'group-tagged' catalog as follows:
+The classification can be visually assessed using a 'group-tagged' catalog.
+Elements belonging to the same cluster are next to each other.
+Elements are also labeled with the cluster number and colors highlight groups of element from the same clusters (note that colors are recycled):

 {% highlight r %}
 catalog(est, nrow = 10, ncol =10, mar = 0.01,